APogue/APogue.github.io/Readme.md

 ### 📄 Displaying Markdown Files

-There are multiple ways to display and link Markdown files stored in the `interviews/` folder (for example), depending on how you want them to behave on the site:
+There are multiple ways to display and link Markdown files stored in the `interviews/` folder (for example), depending on how they should behave on the site:

 ---

 #### 🔹 Manual access via permalink or file path

 Any Markdown file with valid front matter (i.e. `---` block at the top) will be rendered by Jekyll.
-You can visit it directly by typing its URL in the browser, e.g.:
+It can be visited directly by typing its URL in the browser, e.g.:

 ```
 http://localhost:4000/interviews/bella_brannon/
 ```

-…or whatever `permalink:` you define.
+…or whatever `permalink:` is defined.

 ---